Joint Optimization of Radio Resources and Code Partitioning in Mobile Edge Computing: Call Graph

-In this section, we start by introducing the notion of call graph of a program, which will be instrumental to design an offloading strategy that decides to offload only some modules of the program, depending on the computation requirements of each module, the size of the program state that needs to be exchanged to transfer the execution from one site to the other, and the channel conditions.
-Then, we formulate the optimization problem as the minimization of the overall energy spent to run a program, under latency and power constraints imposed by the application and the radio interface, respectively.
-We consider first the case of a single communication channel between MUE and SCceNB.
-Then, we generalize the approach to the multicarrier case.
+\section{Call Graph}

-\subsection{Call Graph}
+In this section, before introducing the proposed framework, we recall the notion of call graph of a program \cite{Ryder,Grove-Chambers}, which will be instrumental to design an offloading strategy that decides to offload only some modules of the program, depending on the computation requirements of each module, the size of the program state that needs to be exchanged to transfer the execution from one site to the other, and the channel conditions.

-A \emph{call graph} is a useful representation that models the relations between procedures of a computer program into the form of a directed graph ${\cal G}=(V,E)$.
+A \emph{call graph} is a useful representation that models the relations between procedures of a computer program into the form of a directed graph ${\cal G}=(\mathcal{V},\mathcal{E})$.
 The call graph represents the call stack as the program executes.
-Each vertex $v\in V$ represents a procedure in the call stack, and each directed edge $e=(u,v)$ represents an invocation of procedure $v$ from procedure $u$.
-The call graph contains all the relationships among the procedures in a program and, in general, it includes auxiliary information concerning for instance the number of instructions within each procedure and the global data shared among procedures.
+Each vertex $v\in \mathcal{V}$ represents a procedure in the call stack, and each directed edge $e_{u,v}=(u,v)$ represents an invocation of procedure $v$ from procedure $u$.
+The call graph contains all the relationships among the procedures in a program and, in general, it includes auxiliary information concerning for instance the number of CPU cycles required for running each procedure and the global data shared among procedures.
 For non recursive languages with reasonable assumptions on the program structure \cite{Ryder}, the call graph is a directed, acyclic graph.
+In our computation offloading framework, we label each vertex $v\in \mathcal{V}$ with the energy $E^l_v$ it takes to execute the procedure locally, and with the overall number of CPU cycles $w_v$ associated with the procedure.
+At the same time, each edge $e_{u,v}=(u,v)$ is characterized by a label describing the number of bits $N_{u,v}$ representing the size of the program state that needs to be exchanged to transfer the execution from node $u$ to node $v$.
+In general, some procedures cannot be offloaded, like, e.g., the program modules controlling the user interface or the interaction with I/O devices.
+We denote the set of procedures that must be executed locally by $\mathcal{V}_l$.
+To incorporate in our model the fact that the program initiates and terminates at the mobile handset, we consider an extended vertex set $\mathcal{V}_e=\{0,1,\ldots,{\rm card}(\mathcal{V}),{\rm card}(\mathcal{V})+1\}$, where we have introduced the auxiliary nodes 0 and ${\rm card}(\mathcal{V})+1$.
+These two additive nodes do not introduce further execution energies, but are instrumental to introduce an extended edge set $\mathcal{E}_e$, which comprises all the edges of the call graph, the edges from the initiating node 0 to the call graph, and the edges from the call graph to the terminating node ${\rm card}(\mathcal{V})+1$.
+The graph ${\cal G}_e=(\mathcal{V}_e,\mathcal{E}_e)$ will be referred to as the extended call graph of the program.
+To give an example, in Fig. \ref{Call_graph} we illustrate an extended call graph, composed of five nodes and five edges.